tommyettinger/jdkgdxds/README.md

 `IntObjectMap`, `IntObjectOrderedMap`, `LongFloatMap`, `LongFloatOrderedMap`, `LongIntMap`, `LongIntOrderedMap`, `LongLongMap`, `LongLongOrderedMap`, `LongObjectMap`, and `LongObjectOrderedMap`, so I hope that's enough.
 Then again, there's still `ObjectFloatMap`, `ObjectFloatOrderedMap`, `ObjectIntMap`, `ObjectIntOrderedMap`, `ObjectLongMap`, and `ObjectLongOrderedMap` for the primitive-valued maps with Object keys.
-There's a `CaseInsensitiveMap` (and a `CaseInsensitiveOrderedMap`) that requires `CharSequence` keys (such as String or StringBuilder), but treats them as case-insensitive, and allows a generic Object type for its values.
 There's `IdentityObjectMap` and `IdentityObjectOrderedMap`, which compare keys by reference identity (not by `equals()`) and hash their keys using their identity hash code.
 There's the unusual `HolderSet` and `HolderOrderedSet`, which take an "extractor" function when constructed and use it to hash items by an extracted value; this lets you, for example, make a HolderSet of "Employee" objects and look up a full Employee given only their